Emonio/hass-emonio/README.md

 ## Overview

-This project provides a custom component for Home Assistant that integrates Emonio P3 devices using the Modbus protocol.
+AThis project provides a custom component for Home Assistant that integrates Emonio P3 devices using the Modbus protocol.
 The integration is managed through Home Assistant Community Store (HACS) to facilitate easy installation and updates.

 ## Installation